STUDY JAPANESE ONLINE WITH NATIVES HERE

 7 - Bullying - Ijime in schools

-One of the bad things about Japan is the frequent ijime what happens in schools in Japan.
-It doesn't matter if the person is foreign or Japanese, if he stands out for being different, he will end up attracting attention and attracting bullies.
+One of the bad things about Japan is the frequent ijime that happens in Japanese schools.
+It doesn't matter if a person is foreign or Japanese; if they stand out for being different, they will end up drawing attention and attracting bullies.

 Most of the time women are the bullies, the shyness of the Japanese and the sluggishness of the teachers make cases of bullying happen without much solution.
 While for some schools in Japan are a paradise, for others it is a real nightmare.